 What is Fear of Failure in Sports?

-Fear of failure in sports involves the fear of making a mistake.
-The failures can be large or they can be small.
-Either way, the fear that is present has a huge impact on performance.
+Fear of failure in sports is the fear of making mistakes and the negative consequences that may follow.
+The mistake itself may be small or large, but either way, the fear surrounding it can have a major impact on performance.

-It can help when defining fear of failure to identify some of the main things athletes are afraid of.
-Because it really isn’t the mistake itself that is feared, but the consequences of that mistake.
+To understand fear of failure, it helps to look at what athletes are truly afraid of.
+In most cases, it is not the mistake itself they fear, but the consequences of that mistake.

-That’s where fear of messing up truly thrives in sports.
-When you think about all the possible things that could happen or all that could go wrong if you are to fail.
+That’s where fear of messing up truly thrives in sports: when you think about all the possible things that could happen or all that could go wrong if you fail.

-Here are some of the most common fears athletes have when it comes to fear of failure:
+Here are some of the most common fears athletes experience when dealing with fear of failure:

 Do any of these sound familiar?